alexakreizinger/ps2hackswiki/docs/software/create-drive-partitions.md

 Once the hard drive has been formatted, game backups can be installed onto it and played through OPL.

-!!! tip "Tip: Create OPL folders"
+!!! tip "Tip: Generate default OPL folders"

     Before removing the hard drive from the PS2, launch OPL to generate the appropriate subdirectories.
-This can save time if you plan to load game artwork or OPL themes later.
+This can set up folders ahead of time if you plan to load game artwork or OPL themes directly from PC.

 [**Next: Install game backups to hard drive**](../hdl-batch-installer/)